psarya/Human-Activity-Recognition-from-Smartphone-Sensors/Project_Summary.md

-This project implements a machine learning system for human activity recognition using smartphone sensor data.

-Key Highlights:
-- Multiple ML models implemented
-- Random Forest achieved best performance
-- System deployed using Streamlit
+This project successfully developed a Human Activity Recognition (HAR) system using smartphone sensor data.
+It involved comprehensive data preprocessing, exploratory data analysis, and feature engineering to prepare the UCI HAR Dataset.
+Three machine learning models (SVM, Random Forest, and LSTM) were trained and evaluated, with the LSTM model achieving the highest accuracy of 95.15%.
+The project culminates in an interactive Streamlit application that allows users to predict activities from sensor data and visualize model performance.